-3) Rules
+4) Rules

 - a) All divisions will play four (4) quarters (6 minutes in length) with the clock stopping on dead balls and at the 3 minute mark each quarter.
 The break at the 3 minute mark of each quarter is for player substitution according to the CBLL Subbing Pattern.
 Player transition/subs should be made as quickly as possible - should unnecessary delays occur, the official may issue a time-out after a warning has been given. - b) Free throws for fouls will be shot during the game with the clock stopped.
 Free throws will be awarded for fouls where shots are made (one free throw), shooting fouls (two shots) and bonus situations (one and one).
 Teams will enter the bonus situation for team fouls 7 9 and upon reaching 10 fouls 2 free throws will be awarded.
 Bonus situations are each half. - c) One time out per half will be allowed.
 Time outs not used do not carry over to the next half. - d) All field goals count 2 points.
 No 3 point field goals will be awarded. - e) A coin toss will decide who takes the ball out to start the game.
-Possession arrows will determine possessions for the remainder of the game. - f) The head coach will be allowed to stand in the coaching box unless the official deems it necessary that he/she be restricted to the bench. - g) One team is to provide a volunteer scorekeeper while the other team should provide a volunteer to run the clock. - h) Press Rule: - No full-court pressing is allowed in any division at any time. - For 3rd/4th grade divisions: During the game, half-court pressing is allowed by teams with a 0 14-point lead.
-Teams with a 15 point or greater lead will be required to play defense within the 3 pt. circle (if no 3 pt. circle exists, defense will be required to stay within the free throw lane). - For 1st/2nd grade divisions: During the game, full or half court pressing is not allowed at any time.
+Possession arrows will determine possessions for the remainder of the game. - f) The head coach will be allowed to stand in the coaching box unless the official deems it necessary that he/she be restricted to the bench. - g) One team is to provide a volunteer scorekeeper while the other team should provide a volunteer to run the clock. - h) Press Rule: - No full-court pressing is allowed in any division at any time. - For $3^{rd}/4^{th}$ grade divisions: During the game, half-court pressing is allowed by teams with a 0-14-point lead.
 Teams with a 15 point or greater lead will be required to play defense within the 3 pt. circle (if no 3 pt. circle exists, defense will be required to stay within the free throw lane).

-At the discretion of the official, if deemed unsportsman-like after the first warning, a 1-shot penalty may be assessed against the pressing team.
+- For 1st/2nd grade divisions: During the game, full or half court pressing is not allowed at any time.
+Teams with a 15 point or greater lead will be required to play defense within the 3 pt. circle (if no 3 pt. circle exists, defense will be required to stay within the free throw lane).
+At the discretion of the official, if deemed unsportsman-like after the first warning, a 1-shot penalty may be assessed against the pressing team. - i) If the game ends in a tie, one 3-minute overtime period can be played.
+Each coach would receive one time-out to use during the overtime period.
+Should the overtime period end in a tie, there are no additional overtime periods.